 Like this recipe?
 If so, please stop back and leave me a review and rating below if you try it!
 Also be sure to follow me on Facebook, Pinterest or Instagram, or subscribe to my newsletter for more recipes like this one!

 - 2 tablespoons gochujang, or to taste

-- 1 pound extra firm tofu, drained, pressed and cut into 1 inch cubes
+- 8 ounces super firm tofu, drained and cut into 1 inch cubes

 - 1 small onion, diced

 - 4 cups cooked rice (Note 1), preferably at least a day old, chilled in the refrigerator